lunaxlam/hackbright-markov-discord/README.md

 - click "Authorize"

 Step 5: Running Program
 - make sure you pass a .txt file in the command line as argv[1]
 - make sure you run the following command in order to access the contents of secrets.sh:

+    source secrets.sh

+RUNNING A SESSION:

+Step 1: Set-Up Virtual Environment
+- start a virtual environment session with the following command:   virtualenv env
+- activate the virtual environment:    source env/bin/activate
+- install discord.py with the following command:    pip3 install discord.py

+Step 2: Prepare "secrets.sh"
+- create a shell script named "secrets.sh"
+- in secrets.sh, create a DISCORD_TOKEN environment variable and set it = to the bot's authentication token

+    Syntax:

+    export DISCORD_TOKEN="botAuthenticationTokenValueGoesHere"

+Step 3: Running Program
+- make sure you pass a .txt file in the command line as argv[1]
+- make sure you run the following command in order to access the contents of secrets.sh: